h5md/h5md/draft.rst

           \-- ...

-* The group ``position`` describes the particle positions within the simulation box, as periodically wrapped or unwrapped coordinates.
+* The group ``position`` describes the particle positions within the simulation box, as periodically wrapped or unwrapped coordinate vectors.

 * The ``image`` group represents the periodic image of the box in which each particle is actually located and allows one to unwrap periodically wrapped